This article introduces the different options available to buyers when it comes to the representativity of inspection findings.

-When controlling the quality of a batch of products, it is not practical to inspect 100% of them (unless the quantity is very small).
-Inspecting a large number of products takes a long time: it is expensive, and inspectors are less effective as they get tired.
-Actually, a 100% check does not yield that much more information than inspecting a statistically representative sample.
+When controlling the quality of a batch of products, in most cases it is not practical to inspect 100% of them (unless the quantity is very small).
+Inspecting a large number of products takes a long time: it is more expensive, and inspectors are less effective as they get tired.

 There is a fairly obvious principle in statistical quality control: the greater the order quantity, the higher the number of samples to check.